felipeefb/mvp/README.md

 The fastest way is to mirror the `role` module structure and naming.

-Assume your new entity is `Product` under package `com.felipe.belo.mvp.product`.
+Assume your new entity is `Product`, with packages split by module:
+- `com.felipe.belo.mvp.infra.product` for entity/repository
+- `com.felipe.belo.mvp.usecase.product` for DTOs/mapper/service
+- `com.felipe.belo.mvp.application.product` for controllers

 1) Create the database table via Flyway
 - Add `V<N>__Create_product_table.sql` under `src/main/resources/db/migration`.